A step-by-step workflow to extract the genuine circular dichroism of thin films: Background on circular dichroism spectroscopy and measurement artifacts

 In essence, CD requires that an electric dipole transition is accompanied by a magnetic dipole contribution with a non-zero relative phase.
 In practical terms, this leads to different absorption probabilities of circularly polarized $\sigma ^+$ (RCP) and $\sigma ^-$ (LCP) photons.
-For example, if we consider a chiral molecule with a single transition, i.e., an amino acid, the transition probability for $\sigma ^-$ is higher for the L-enantiomer, resulting in more $\sigma ^-$ photons than $\sigma ^+$ photons being absorbed \cite{Kobayashi2011CDOrgChem} (See Figure~\ref{Fig. SI Energy Diagram} (a)).
+For example, consider a chiral molecule with a single electronic transition, such as an amino acid.
+For the L-enantiomer, the transition probability is higher for $\sigma ^-$ -polarized light, resulting in more $\sigma ^-$ photons than $\sigma ^+$ photons being absorbed \cite{Kobayashi2011CDOrgChem} (See Fig.~S3 (a)).
 Of course, this is reversed for the D-enantiomer, where the transition probability is higher for $\sigma ^+$.
-In more complex systems such as chiral perovskites, the probabilities additionally rely on the character of the transition, resulting in both $\sigma ^+$ and $\sigma ^-$ dominated transitions for the same enantiomer but at different energies.
+In more complex systems such as chiral perovskites, the interaction with circularly polarized light (CPL) depends not only on the handedness of the material but also on the nature of the underlying electronic transition, resulting in both $\sigma ^+$ and $\sigma ^-$ dominated transitions for the same enantiomer but at different energies.
 Thus, one cannot directly predict the chirality of a substance by the preferred handedness of light.
 Nevertheless, differential absorption provides a direct experimental means for distinguishing the enantiomers of a chiral substance.
 Experimentally, CD is quantified by measuring the transmitted intensities of RCP and LCP light at a given wavelength and evaluating the corresponding difference in absorbance\cite{berova2012comprehensive}:

 This differential absorbance directly reflects the microscopic rotatory strength of the underlying electronic transitions.
 In practice, CD is often reported in terms of ellipticity $\eta$, which is related to differential absorption by: